Advice

 How much super should you have as a couple?

-The amount of superannuation needed for a comfortable retirement could vary depending on a number of factors, such as lifestyle and location, according to the Australian Superannuation Funds Association (ASFA).
+Before you access your super, couples should see if they have enough.
+The amount of superannuation needed for a comfortable retirement could vary depending on a number of factors, such as lifestyle and location.

-According to ASFA, a couple should strive for a superannuation balance of between $640,000 and $650,000 in order to enjoy a comfortable retirement.
-This amount is based on an assumed investment earning rate of 6%.
+According to ASFA, a couple should strive for a superannuation balance $690,000 when they reach pension age to enjoy a comfortable retirement.
+For a modest retirement, you'll need a balance of $100,000.

 Remember that each person has distinct needs and that this is only a broad guideline.
 Take into account your specific situation and speak with a financial specialist.